- Spinal Muscular Atrophy (SMA), Symptoms, Causes, Treatments, and Lifespan Center

-- Symptoms of spinal muscular atrophy include problems with all kinds of movements including speaking, walking, breathing, and swallowing as well as movement in the arms, legs, chest, face, throat, and tongue.
+- Symptoms of spinal muscular atrophy include problems with all kinds of movements, for example,:

 - Spinal muscular atrophy disorders in children are inherited in an autosomal recessive manner, meaning each parent must possess a copy of the defective gene for the child to develop the condition.

-- SMA is classifies into 3 types (types I-III) based on symptoms, age of onset, and severity.
+- Spinal muscular atrophy is classified into 3 types (types I-III) based on symptoms, age of onset, and severity.

 - Kennedy's disease is an x-linked inherited, adult form of spinal muscular atrophy in which the mother carries the defective gene on one of her X chromosomes and passes the disorder along to her sons.

-- Blood testing is available for diagnosis of SMN1 genetic mutations.
+- Blood testing is available to diagnose SMN1 genetic mutations.

-- Prognosis and life expectancy vary according to the type of spinal muscular atrophy.
+- The prognosis and lifespan for spinal muscular atrophy varies and depends on the type of condition.
 Some forms of spinal muscular atrophy are fatal.